hashiba-k-jp/hashiba-k-jp/README.md

 - ⚡ Fun fact: ...
 -->

-A 1st year of graduate student at western Japan.
+A 1st year of graduate student in western Japan.

 ### Interests
 - Network